 Buddhism doesn’t talk about attention the way a productivity expert does.
 It’s not interested in focus as a tool for getting more done.
 It’s interested in the quality of awareness itself, the difference between seeing clearly and seeing through a fog of assumptions, reactions, and mental noise.

 There’s a practice in Zen called “beginner’s mind,” which means approaching each moment as if encountering it for the first time.
 It sounds abstract, but it’s remarkably practical.
-When I walk through Saigon (and I run through its streets most mornings, in heat that forces you to pay attention to every breath), I notice that the days when I’m most present are the days when the city feels newest.
-The traffic, the food smells, the trees pushing through concrete.
+Anyone who has walked a familiar route — a neighbourhood street, a morning commute — knows that the days when you’re most present are the days when the world feels newest.
+The trees, the sound of footsteps, the way light falls on a building you’ve passed a thousand times.
 None of it has changed.
-My attention has.
+Your attention has.

 The Pali word “sati,” often translated as “mindfulness,” literally means something closer to “remembering.”
 Not remembering the past, but remembering to be aware.
 Remembering that you have the option, in any given moment, to actually notice what’s happening rather than being swept along by it.